weberhayden/Tunneling-Custom-Lab/README.md

 This includes every VMnet used in the lab as well as the configuration of the seven included virtual machines.
 This can be found within the Network Configuration directory.

-## Network Diagram.html
+## Network Diagram.pdf
 This is an in-depth network map created with draw.io.
+It's located in the Network Configuration directory.
 This diagram is by far the simplest way to view and understand how the entire network is laid out spatially.

+# Supplementary Materials

+## Tunneling Lab Credentials.txt
+This file contains all the usernames and passwords for every user found within this challenge.
+It can be found within the Credentials Directory

+## Gateway Apache Webserver
+This directory contains all the necessary html, png, and txt files for the gateway machine website.

+## Final Destination Apache Webserver
+This directory contains the one html file required for the final-destination machine website.